Get Help Now

 At a follow-up visit in one week, we will perform a second ultrasound to confirm that you are no longer pregnant.

 How safe is medication abortion?

 There are risks to taking a medication abortion.
 Most women experience bleeding and cramping, more severe than a menses.
-The pain usually resolves with Ibuprofen after 3-4 hours.
+The pain usually resolves with over-the-counter pain relievers after 3-4 hours.
 The most common risk of medication abortion is that the pills might not work.
 2-5% of women using medication to end a pregnancy need additional evaluation or treatment, such as a surgical procedure.
 There is also the risk of heavy vaginal bleeding or infection.
 If you bleed enough to soak through two thick full-size sanitary pads per hour, for two hours in a row, or if you have a fever of 100.4 degrees or higher that lasts for more than 4 hours, contact your clinician right away.

 Is a medication abortion effective?

 Medication abortion is safe and effective for 95-98% of women.
 2-5% of women taking a medication abortion will require an additional intervention to treat heavy bleeding or incomplete abortion.
 Sometimes a repeat dose of medication is sufficient, but if the pregnancy is continuing to grow, your clinician will recommend a surgical procedure.
 This surgical procedure is called a D+C and can be performed at many of our offices.
 There is also a small risk of infection (< 2%).
 At FPA, we have a clinician on call 24 hours, 7 days a week to answer any questions or concerns that you may have during the process.
 We are here for you every step of the way!